fumubyeyi/ceg7370-project-team-10/README.md

   3. Position, rotate, and scale model appropriately.
   4. Change color and textures of rendered models.

-The PlayCanvas source code can be found at https://playcanvas.com/project/1151377/overview/furnireality
+The PlayCanvas source code can be found at [FurniReality PlayCanvas Application.](https://playcanvas.com/project/1151377/overview/furnireality)

 ## Resources